No-Cash-7970/duckySigner/docs/decisions/20240101-use-wails-ui-framework.md

 - Pro: The developer can utilize her knowledge in frontend web development to build a good-looking modern UI
 - Pro: Has great cross-platform support
-- Pro: Designed to be cross-platform
+- Pro: Many features and UI elements
 - Pro: Free and open source under MIT license
 - Pro: Emphasis on security, which is important for a desktop wallet
 - Pro: Plenty of documentation that is clear and well-organized
 - Con: Uses Rust as the backend.
-Rust has a steep learning curve that would perhaps require months to overcome.
+Rust has a steep learning curve that may require months to overcome.

 ## Links